efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 # GeoModelMassCalculator: run and options

-GeoModelMassCalculator (gmmasscalculator) it's a command line tool that calculates the inclusive and exclusive mass of a geometry file specified as input with the -g flag.
+GeoModelMassCalculator (gmmasscalculator) is a command line tool that calculates the inclusive and exclusive mass of a geometry file specified as input with the -g flag.
 The mass report is given in an output json file (default: *gmmasscalculator_report.json*).

 Run the executable with the --help option to see the available options: